-970 Outside of Sputnik Planitia, there is a striking latitudinal dependence of the CH4-rich ice.
-CH4-rich ice dominates from 20° N to 35° N and 55° N to 90° N, with N2 dominating the intervening latitudes (Protopapa et al. 2017; Schmitt et al. 2017), with the interpretation that Pluto is showing two sublimation fronts, with N2 subliming from low latitudes near equinox, and from high latitudes more recently (Fig. 5, Middle left).
+Outside of Sputnik Planitia, there is a striking latitudinal dependence of the CH4-rich ice.
+CH4-rich ice dominates from 20° N to 35° N and 55° N to 90° N, with N2 dominating the intervening latitudes (Protopapa et al. 2017; Schmitt et al. 2017), with the interpretation that Pluto is showing two sublimation fronts, with N2 subliming from low latitudes near equinox, and from high latitudes more recently (Fig. 6, Middle left).

-CH4-rich ice is also seen at high altitude in various locations (Fig. 2): on isolated mountaintops within Cthulhu, such as Pigafetta Montes; on crater rims and the edges of scarps west of northern Sputnik Planitia; on the uplands in the N2-rich latitudes east of northern Sputnik Planitia (the "smooth uplands" and "eroded smooth uplands" of Howard et al. 2019b).
+CH4-rich ice is also seen at high altitude in various locations (Fig. 2): on isolated mountaintops within Cthulhu, such as Pigafetta Montes; on crater rims and the edges of scarps west of northern Sputnik Planitia; on the uplands in the N2-rich latitudes east of northern Sputnik Planitia (the "smooth uplands" and "eroded smooth uplands" of Howard et al. 2019b); and on the low-latitude bladed terrains (Moore et al. 2018).

 From the equilibrium phase diagram (Tan & Kargel 2018; Trafton et al. 2019), whether CH4-rich ice or N2-rich ice dominates locally depends on the direction that the thermodynamic state of the ice deviates from the globally set thermal equilibrium.
 When the state locally deviates isothermally to lower pressures relative to the global equilibrium hydrostatic pressure, or deviates isobarically to higher temperatures, the CH4-rich phase of ice forms as the local N2-rich ice sublimes.
 Conversely, opposite local deviations from global equilibrium drive the formation of the N2-rich ice phase, as the local atmosphere N2 condenses.
 Thus, CH4-rich ice may form where N2-rich ice preferentially sublimes, such as at subsolar latitudes, where the insolation is greater, or for ice at high elevations, where the equilibrium temperature is lower.
-Pressure deviations could result from regional circulation patterns while temperature deviations could result from the arrival of cooler dense air, such as occurs at Sputnk Planetia, driving in the CH4-rich phase - or from the arrival of cooler dense air, such as occurs at Sputnk Planetia, driving in the formation of the N2-rich phase there.
+Pressure deviations could result from regional circulation patterns while temperature deviations could result from the arrival of winds warmed over broad non-icy areas that drive the regional formation of the CH4-rich phase - or from the arrival of cooler dense air, such as occurs at Sputnik Planitia, driving in the formation of the N2-rich phase there.

-Another mechanism may be at play for equatorial CH4-rich deposits at altitude (Bertrand & Forget 2020; see Chapter by Forget), involving an enhancement of atmospheric CH4 (and therefore higher condensation rates of CH4) at higher altitudes.
+Another mechanism may be at play for equatorial CH4-rich deposits at altitude (Bertrand et al 2020b; see Chapter by Forget), involving an enhancement of atmospheric CH4 (and therefore higher condensation rates of CH4) at higher altitudes.
 The New Horizons UV occultations cannot constrain this, since atmospheric CH4 was too opaque to be measured below 80 km.

-3.5 H2O and tholin-rich areas
+1090 3.5 H2O and tholin-rich areas

 The nonvolatile areas of Pluto are warmer by 10 to 20 K than the N_2 -rich ice (and can be also warmer than the CH4-rich ice) because they tend to be covered by materials with a bolometric Bond albedo near 0.1 (Buratti et al. 2017), which is much lower than that of N_2 -rich areas.
+As nonvolatiles, they are not cooled by the latent heat of sublimation.
 A positive feedback can be established, in which dark areas can get warm and continue to stay free of volatiles, while bright areas stay cold, and become volatile condensation sites.